 This is definitely my favourite “Killer Santa” slasher because it works more as a character study than a slasher.
 There aren’t a huge amount of murders in this film, however, Santa indeed leaves his mark.
 Mainly, the film focuses on the psyche of a man whose idea of Santa got twisted up with ideas about sex, and worst of all – anger.
 There are a nice few slasher elements present in Christmas Evil while it also contains great psychological horror.
 Watching Harry slowly descend into utter madness is fascinating and terrifying.
 One part that really creeps me out is when he’s driving frantically in his van, which of course he painted a sleigh on, and reciting the reindeer names, as if he’s actually in Santa’s sleigh, flying over the rooftops.
 But the creepiest of all, and saddest, is when he literally tries to squeeze himself down the chimney – I’m not sure why it’s creepy, I know why it’s sad, but it just really struck me as one of the more standout moments in the movie.
 You really understand how far gone (if killing people didn’t tip it off first) he is once seeing him realise he physically cannot fit down a chimney; it’s brilliant.

-Though, the film isn’t perfect, I can give it a 3.5 out of 5 stars, as it is most definitely one of the better horror slashers out there.
+Though, the film isn’t perfect, I can give it a 3.5 out of 5 stars.
+It’s most definitely one of the better horror slashers out there.
 My main complaint is some of the acting, as well as the script.
 There are places this could have been a lot tighter.
 Both with better actors playing the roles, and also a more well-polished screenplay.
 Not that this would be aiming for Oscars any time soon, I just think it could have fared even better.
 This has the potential to be high on the list with Black Christmas as Christmastime movies that I can watch any time of the year, though not nearly as good as that amazing film.
 Definitely check this out.
 It belongs on any true horror list for the holiday season.